UMR 1166 – Cardiovascular and Metabolic Diseases

 Cardiovascular Imaging (iCV), Biomedical Imaging Laboratory (LIB)

-Louis Parker studied mechanical engineering at the University of Western Australia, where he discovered an interest in biomechanics during his Masters project at the VascLab.
-Fascinated by the diversity of issues related to these research topics, he pursued a PhD on aortic dissection and then worked as a post-doctoral fellow at KTH in Stockholm.
-Louis then realised the importance of imaging for precise models, particularly 4D MRI, which led him to apply for a Marie-Curie fellowship at LIB with Dr Nadjia Kachenoura.
+Louis Parker studied mechanical engineering at the University of Western Australia, where he discovered an interest in biomechanics during his master’s project at VascLab.
+Fascinated by the diversity of challenges in these research topics, he pursued a PhD on aortic dissection and then worked as a postdoc at KTH in Stockholm.
+Louis then realized the importance of imaging for accurate models—particularly 4D MRI—which led him to apply for a Marie Curie fellowship at LIB with Dr Nadjia Kachenoura.